uabrc/uabrc.github.io/docs/cheaha/tutorial/pytorch_tensorflow.md

 The instructions below, provide a recommended step by step guide to creating and activating an environment that has PyTorch and/or TensorFlow installed and ready to use for deep learning projects.

-## Installing PyTorch Using Terminal
+## Installing PyTorch Using the Terminal

 There are two instances of PyTorch that can be installed, one requiring GPUs, and another utilising only CPUs.
 GPUs generally improve project compute speeds and are preferred.
 For both instances of pytorch, please follow these steps;

 1. [Create](../../workflow_solutions/using_anaconda.md#create-an-environment) and [activate](../../workflow_solutions/using_anaconda.md#activate-an-environment) an environment as stated in the links.

-1. Access the terminal following the steps [here](../../workflow_solutions/using_anaconda.md#installing-anaconda-environments-using-cheahas-command-line-interface-cli).
+2. Access the terminal following the steps [here](#installing-anaconda-environments-using-the-terminal).

 <!-- markdownlint-disable MD046 -->
 !!! note

     When installing packages, modules and libraries into environments, remember to also install `ipykernel` using `conda install ipykernel`.
 This way your activated environment would appear in the list of kernels in your Jupyter Notebook.

 <!-- markdownlint-enable MD046 -->